symeneses/MLS-C01/3_modelling/SageMaker.md

 - Module for tuning and training jobs, including AutoML and Debugger
 - The `Processor` class performs data pre- and post- processing
-- An `Estimator` trains an algorithm object and return a `Model` **Inference APIs**
+- An `Estimator` trains an algorithm object and return a `Model`
+- The `HyperparameterTuner` class interacts with hyperparameter tuning jobs **Inference APIs**
 - The class `Model` is deployable in an `Endpoint`
 - The `RealTimePredictor` makes requests to get predictions the `Endpoint`